Compare our best business savings account

 What is a business savings account?

-A business savings account is similar to a personal savings account as it allows you to earn interest on a sum of money that you don’t wish to spend.
+A business savings account is similar to a personal savings account.
+It allows you to earn interest on a sum of money that you don’t need to spend right away.

 A business savings account also acts as an alternative to a current account, where you might be earning little to no interest.
-This means you can use a business savings account as a way to grow your business’ wealth and it acts as a safety net if you suddenly have a large business expense.
+This means you can use a business savings account as a way to grow your business’ wealth which can act as a safety net if you suddenly have an unexpected business expense.

 Join our SME newsletter for top deals and business insights